BlogKubernetes

 Keyless image signing with cosign in CI and signature verification at the admission controller, so unsigned or tampered images simply stop scheduling.

-Modern Cosign is keyless — there's no private key to store or rotate.
-It exchanges your CI's OIDC token for a short-lived certificate from Fulcio and records the signature in the Rekor transparency log:
+Modern Cosign is keyless — there is no private key to store or rotate.
+It exchanges your CI's OIDC token for a short-lived certificate from Fulcio and records the signature in the Rekor transparency log.
+This walkthrough signs by digest in GitHub Actions, verifies with Kyverno, and shows what happens when someone deploys an unsigned image.
+For the full supply-chain sequence, see Software supply chain security.

 bash — cosign keylesslive